Design tools

 7. Linking layers

 You can now set hyperlinks to any layer and quickly jump to this layer from any place in the document.
 Even if the linked layer is on the other page of the document.
-You can use this feature, for example, to ensure navigation in large files.
+For example, you can use this feature to ensure navigation in large files.

 Tip: If you lock a linked layer, you won’t have to hold down Ctrl () to follow the link.